 It is an accessible physical activity and can be performed at any time of the day.
-Replace only 1 traditional sitting meeting per week and you will see, this will positively impact your health.
+Replace only 1 traditional sitting meeting per week and you will see, that this will positively impact your health.

 Practicing moderate exercise for 15 minutes a day can increase life expectancy up to three years. – Centers for Disease Control and Prevention

 All types of exercise promote the release of endorphin, the happiness hormone.
 Finally, have fun going to meetings.
 Walking meeting no longer gives the impression of wasting time meetings.
 You’re killing two birds with one stone.

 4. Well-being at work

 Increase your physical well-being and even more your mental well-being by walking.
 Practicing regular physical activity allows you to engage in healthy lifestyle habits.

 Walking gives energy, improves memory, increases your sociability, and above all, you will be in a better mood.
 This greatly reduces the stress that your busy schedule can bring you.